scottmallinson/recipease-frontend/README.md

 ## Description

-A recipe website for people who want to find recupes that they can prepare with items in their pantry.
+A recipe website for people who want to find recipes that they can prepare with items in their pantry.

 ## User stories